-Where one chooses to call home can have substantial impacts on overall health and, in turn, quality of life.
-This is especially true for those living with chronic conditions that, with proper care and attention, are often manageable but still require thoughtful planning when deciding to move to a new part of the country.
+Where you choose to call home can have a substantial impact on your overall health and, in turn, your quality of life.
+This is especially true for those living with chronic conditions.
+With proper care and attention, these conditions are often manageable but still require thoughtful planning when deciding to move to a new part of the country.
 Climate, geography, and access to health care providers are all key considerations for those with a chronic health condition.

-Asthma is long-term inflammation of the lungs’ airways thought to be brought on by genetic, environmental, and in some cases, behavioral factors.
-According to the Centers for Disease Control, if affects some 25 million Americans of all ages, making it one of the more common chronic diseases.
+Asthma is long-term inflammation of the lungs’ airways brought on by genetic, environmental, and in some cases, behavioral factors.
+According to the Centers for Disease Control, it affects some 25 million Americans of all ages, making it one of the most common chronic diseases.

 While there’s no cure for the condition, careful management of lifestyle and environmental factors can help reduce the symptoms, which include a feeling of breathlessness, tightness in the chest, and wheezing.